Knowledge Exchange projects

 • The project has been promoted to practitioners and academics at the National Association of AONBs and to the Royal Geographic Society

 The CEDI Clinic Programme

 The Centre for Enterprise, Design and innovation, Co-Directed by Dr Richardson, aims to foster collaboration between local businesses and University of Winchester students by developing business diagnostic toolkits.
 These would be available for trained University students to use in partnership with local businesses.
-The project aims were to increase the employability of UoW students by providing them with real world experience of research and analysis.
-The project aimed to help local businesses identify areas for improvement/skills gaps to overcome barriers to growth and sustainability.
+The project aims were to increase the employability of UoW students by providing them with real-world experience of research and analysis.
+The project also aimed to help local businesses identify areas for improvement/skills gaps to overcome barriers to growth and sustainability.
 A further objective of the project was to increase the opportunities for engagement between the UoW and businesses in the areas of consultancy, advisory services as well as teaching and learning prospects.

 • Development of six new business diagnostic toolkits